cyddrdrd/penpa_spoiler/README.md

   - Copy generated URL to clipboard

 ## Browser recommendation
-- Chrome or Firefox are recommended
+- Chrome or Firefox is recommended
 - iPhone Safari is not recommended

 Generated Penpa+ links may be extremely long.
 If a generated URL is too long to open directly in your browser, try using "load" in an empty Penpa+.